DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

   }
 }) }}

-### Make sure the title makes sense when setting up user-level permissions
+### Make sure the heading makes sense when setting up user-level permissions

-In the previous iteration the page title on the user permissions page read ‘Select permissions for courses run by Ventrus Teaching School Alliance’.
+In the previous iteration the heading on the user permissions page read ‘Select permissions for courses run by Ventrus Teaching School Alliance’.

 But that only makes sense for the ‘Make decisions’ and ‘Access safeguarding information’ permissions — not the ‘Manage organisation’ and ‘Manage users’ permission.

-If we the title is changed to ‘Select permissions: Ventrus Teaching School Alliance’ Then it makes sense for all 4 permissions
+If the title is changed to ‘Select permissions: Ventrus Teaching School Alliance’ Then it makes sense for all 4 permissions

 {{ appFigure({